MarkCDavid/codecrafters-redis-go/README.md

 `just add`, `just commit` and `just push` provides assistance with `git` commands, and pushing to two different remotes at the same time.

+`just run` builds and runs the application. `just cleans` removes the built executable from `/tmp` folder.